bbroder-algo/go-algorand/crypto/statetrie/README.md

 ### `statetrie` cache operations
 *  Eviction

-Nodes can be evicted from memory after Commit and all their subtree replaced by a single backing node according to the binary output of a user-defined function which operates on each node.
-The nodes would have to be read back in from the backing store to resume operations on them.
-Eviction of a node only affects branch and extension nodes, who replace their children with backing nodes.
+Nodes can be evicted from memory during Commit and all their subtree replaced by a single backing node according to eviction policy, which is the binary output of function which operates on each node.
+There are three eviction strategies, EvictAll, EvictNone, and EvictLevel(n), which evicts nodes with a key length of n.
+Evicted nodes would have to be read back in from the backing store to resume operations on them.

+Eviction of a node only affects branch and extension nodes, which replace their children with backing nodes after they are committed.

 * Preloading